wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-an-sms-with-php-dr.md

 You’ll need PHP installed before working through this post.
 I’m running PHP 7.4, but the code here should work on PHP 7.3 and above.
 You'll also need [Composer](http://getcomposer.org/) to download our dependencies.

-Finally, you'll need the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli) installed.
+Finally, you'll need the [Vonage CLI](https://github.com/vonage/vonage-cli) installed.
 We'll use it to purchase a phone number and configure our Vonage account to point at our new application.

 <sign-up number></sign-up>